pyeventsourcing/eventsourcing/docs/topics/process.rst

 Partitioning of the system could be automated with actors.
 A system actor (started how? leader election?
-Kubernetes configuration?) could increase or decrease the number of system partitions, according to the rate at which events are being added to the system command process, compared to the known (or measured) rate at which commands can be processed by the system.
-If there are too many actors dying from lack of work, then to reduce latency of starting an actor for each event (extreme case), the number of partitions could be reduced, so that there are enough events to keep actors alive.
-If there are fewer partitions than nodes, then some nodes will have nothing to do, and can be easily removed from the cluster.
+Kubernetes configuration?) could increase or decrease the number of system pipelines, according to the rate at which events are being added to the system command process, compared to the known (or measured) rate at which commands can be processed by the system.
+If there are too many actors dying from lack of work, then to reduce latency of starting an actor for each event (extreme case), the number of pipelines could be reduced, so that there are enough events to keep actors alive.
+If there are fewer pipelines than nodes, then some nodes will have nothing to do, and can be easily removed from the cluster.
 A machine that continues to run an actor could be more forcefully removed by killing the remaining actors and restarting them elsewhere.
 Maybe heartbeats could be used to detect